lanshui98/lanshui98.github.io/index.md

 ### Hobbies

 I love Yoga, Meditation, Photography, Baking and Painting.
-Always willing to try new things and now is obsseing with **Chanoyu** which is tea ceremony.
+I am always willing to try new things and now obsseing with **Chanoyu** which is tea ceremony.

-I posted my photography and painting work on Weibo named **Alsa宇宙最可爱** and I will include my baking recipes here if I have time.
+I posted my photography and painting work on Weibo named Alsa宇宙最可爱 and I will include my baking recipes here if I have time.

-### You can contact through e-mail
+### You can contact me through e-mail

 lshui@uw.edu